BeyondMicroControl/AsciiCAD/tools/GUI_TOOLS/quadrantUI.md

 ### C. Texture / frequency (the hard channel)

-You can capture “texture feel” with a tiny frequency descriptor:
+Capture “texture feel” with a tiny frequency descriptor:

 *   2D DCT (or FFT) on the glyph bitmap → take a few low/mid frequency coefficients as a vector